sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ## Using {func}`~.solve`

-- Produces various output formats depending on the answer
+- produces various output formats depending on the answer
     - unless you use `dict=True` to ensure the result will be formatted as a dictionary, which we recommend if you want to extract information from the result programmatically

 You can solve an equation using {func}`~.solve` in several ways.